HexaField/jsonpath-object-transform/README.md

 JSONPath is like XPath for JavaScript objects.
 To learn the syntax, read the documentation for the [jsonpath-plus](https://www.npmjs.com/package/jsonpath-plus) package on npm and the [original article](http://goessner.net/articles/JsonPath/) by Stefan Goessner.

+Notes on special tokens in templates:
+- `$` always refers to the ROOT of the input, regardless of depth.
+- `@` refers to the CURRENT item/context when evaluating inside subtemplates or scripts.

 ## Usage

 ```js